EightFold24/pwa-training/02-JavaScript/02-first-steps/05-types/README.md

 The `object` type is special.

 All other types are called "primitive" because their values can contain only a single thing (be it a string or a number or whatever).
 In contrast, objects are used to store collections of data and more complex entities.
-We'll deal with them later in the chapter <info:object> after we learn more about primitives.
+We'll deal with them later in the chapter [object](../../03-objects) after we learn more about primitives.

 The `symbol` type is used to create unique identifiers for objects.
 We mention it here for completeness, but we'll study it after objects.